FellowTarnished/odin-recipes/readme.md

-This is the project for The Odin Project - Foundations section A fundamental understanding of HTML will be displayed.
+This is the project for The Odin Project - Foundations section.
+A fundamental understanding of HTML will be displayed.